How does infrared / red light therapy work?

 Mitochondrial dysfunction and cell senescence

-In extreme cases, damaged/underperforming mitochondria lead the cell to a state of senescence, which results not only in localised poor state of the health of the tissue affected but also in in whole body inflammation.
+This results not only in localised poor state of the health in the tissue affected but also in in whole body inflammation.
 This is because senescent cells secrete high amounts of inflammatory factors.

 photobiomodulation, cytochrome C oxidase and mitochondria

-And this is how red / infrared light therapy (also known as photobiomodulation, low level light therapy, LLLT or phototherapy) is helpful for so many aesthetic and health conditions: it helps every single cell of the body to produce more energy and to avoid the mitochondrial malfunction / senescence route.
+And this is why red light (at around 630nm wavelength) and infrared light (at around 830nm wavelength) is helpful for so many aesthetic and health conditions: it helps every single cell of the body to produce more energy and to avoid going down the mitochondrial malfunction / senescence route.

 Now, having said all that, there one obvious question.